oasis-tcs/odata-specs/odata-data-aggregation-ext/6 Hierarchical Transformations.md

 In the _general case_, the recursive algorithm can reach a node $x$ multiple times, via different parents or ancestors, or because $x$ is a start node and a descendant of another start node.
 Then the output set contains multiple instances that include $σ(x)$.
 In order to distinguish these, information about the ancestors up to the start node is injected into each $σ(x)$ by annotating $x$ differently before each $σ(x)$ is computed.

-More precisely, an _upwards path_ is a node $y$ that is annotated with the term `UpNode` from the `Aggregation` vocabulary [OData-VocAggr](#ODataVocAggr).
-The annotation has $Q$ as qualifier and the annotation value is the node identifier of the parent node $x$ such that $R(y)$ appears on the right-hand side of the recursive formula for $R(x)$.
-The annotation is again annotated with `Aggregation.UpNode` and so on until a start node is reached.
-Every instance in the output set of `traverse` is related to one upwards path.
+More precisely, a node $y$ is annotated with the term `UpPath` from the `Aggregation` vocabulary [OData-VocAggr](#ODataVocAggr).
+The annotation has $Q$ as qualifier and the annotation value is a collection of node identifiers.
+The first member of that collection is the node identifier of the parent node $x$ such that $R(y)$ appears on the right-hand side of the recursive formula for $R(x)$.
+The following members are the members of the `Aggregation.UpPath` collection of $x$.
+Every instance in the output set of `traverse` is related to one node with `Aggregation.UpPath` annotation.
+Start nodes appear annotated with an empty collection.

 ::: example
 ⚠ Example ##ex: A sales organization Atlantis with two parents US and EMEA would occur twice in the result of a `traverse` transformation: